 It comes across in different ways for different people.
 You get out what you put in.
 What you get out is different for everyone.
 It helps you objectify what you are doing and be more constructive in your learning.

-The happiness programme has given me a better understanding of how to control pressure.
+The happiness program has given me a better understanding of how to control pressure.
 The meditation techniques we learn help me to calm my nerves, whether before an important sporting fixture or an academic examination.

-The lessons offer a welcome break from the rigours of academic work.
+The lessons offer a welcome break from the rigors of academic work.
 Having a timetabled lesson in which you, as a pupil, know that you can relax and be yourself is a relief.
 You can take your mind off work and learn something about yourself for a change.

 Our culture is dominated by advertisements about wealth, cars, and the happiness which material possessions offer.
 This provokes feelings of inadequacy and a general view that, in order to be happy, you must be rich.
 We have lost contact with the meaning of true happiness, which goes hand in hand with overall wellbeing.